The last thing borrowers want is an additional cost, especially at closing. Yet, today mostly all lenders are requiring title insurance.

 The primary reason is that title insurance will cover the lender for things that a lawyer’s opinion does not.

 Perhaps the most important of these is fraud – namely, identity fraud.

-A lawyer’s opinion does nothing to protect a lender for loss arising out this increasingly common type of fraud.
-For example, how do we know that John Smith, with legitimate John Smith ID, is the same person as the John Smith named on title to the property to be mortgaged?
+A lawyer’s opinion does nothing to protect a lender for loss arising out this increasingly common crime.
+As an example, how do we know that John Smith, with legitimate John Smith ID, is the same person as the John Smith named on title?
 The short answer is that we don’t.
 Without title insurance, that mortgage could be a complete loss for the lender.